 Gingivitis in adults is usually reversed by scaling and root planing treatment (non-surgical).
 Scaling and root planing involves removing the plaque and tartar from above and below the gum line.
 This treatment is usually done by your dentist under local anesthesia to decrease discomfort during treatment.

 Laser scaling treatment is also offered in some dental clinics.
 This treatment uses a laser beam to remove plaque and tartar from the teeth themselves as well as any deposits that have formed below the gum line.
-After scaling & root planing, your dentist will give you home care instructions such as:
+After scaling & root planing, your dentist will give you home remedies for gingivitis treatment such as:

 - Brush your teeth twice daily with toothpaste containing fluoride.